THAFSEERASALAH/thafseerasalah.github.io/README.md

  A vinyl cutter is a type of computer-controlled machine.
 Small vinyl cutters look like computer printers.
 The computer controls the movement of a sharp blade.
 This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic (vinyl).
 A symbol / label can be produced using a Vinyl Cutter such as a ‘Sticker Machine’ or a ‘Craftrobo’.
 These machines are controlled by a computer and operate similar to a printer.
 Essentially they cut out shapes in adhesive vinyl.
 The vinyl can then be stuck onto almost any surface.
 A vinyl cutter (or vinyl plotter) is a computer-controlled plotting device with a blade instead of a pen.
 A vector based design is created in a software program (usually Adobe Illustrator or Corel Draw) and then sent to the cutter where it cuts along the vector paths laid out in the design.
 The cutter is capable of moving the blade on an X and Y axis over the material, cutting it into any shape imaginable.
 Since the vinyl material comes in long rolls, projects with significant length like banners or billboards can be easily cut as well.
 The one major limitation with vinyl cutters is that they can only cut shapes from solid colors of vinyl.
 A design with multiple colors must have each color cut separately and then layered on top of each other as it is applied to the substrate.
 Also, since the shapes are cut out of solid colors, photographs and gradients cannot be reproduced with a standalone cutter.
-# DAY 3
+# DAY 3 [25-08-2017].
-DAY 3 [25-08-2017].
  PCB design. introduction about eagle .we did small LED blinging circuit.

 ![PCB DESIGHN](/images/B612_20170826_153224.jpg)